24adamcho/scatterbrained/README.md

 ## How do I use it?
 Scatterbrained is a static React app.
 Open it in any browser of choice.
 (Note: tested in Chrome and Firefox.
 Some CSS divergences will appear.)
+It has *partial* functionality on mobile devices, but most of the CSS and keybinds are designed for desktop.

 Want to see it in action? `docs.json` is documentation for this project!
 Download and open it in the app to see.